COMPUTERS & TECH

 Use special library equipment in the Innovation Lab for productive work (Adobe Creative Cloud, Microsoft software, and more).

-Research grant opportunities using Foundation Center, available at the George Latimer Central Library.
+Research grant opportunities for non-profits using Foundation Center, available at the George Latimer Central Library.

 Attend CERT Workshops and learn how to do business with local government.

-Meet and hire another business owner (lawyer, accountant, web designer) at a networking event or class.
+Meet business owners (lawyer, accountant, web designer) at a networking event or class.

 Small Business Resource Center